This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 Services and programmes

-Caregivers looking for childcare and before/after-school care may consider services such as the Integrated Child Care Programme (ICCP) for pre-schoolers aged two to six, or Special Student Care Centres (SSCCs) for students aged seven to 18.
-More information can be found here.
+Caregivers looking for childcare and before/after-school care may consider services such as the Integrated Child Care Programme (ICCP) for pre-schoolers aged two to six, or Special Student Care Centres (SSCCs) for students aged 7 to 18.
+Click to explore more of such Child & Adult care services.

 For youths and adults, care services like Sheltered Workshops and Day Activity Centres (DACs) provide a safe environment offering therapy and training, as well as full-day supervision.
 For others, getting a job may be a goal to aim for as it is a step towards financial security and participation in society.